Writing-for-me/test/otherthing.md

 than referencing the title of a speech by Mao and without quoting Trump, Fan makes the claim that Mao's worldview has 'found curious potency' in Trump's mouth.
-The lack of any concrete comparison between the two and what they have said is indicative of the general degree of abstraction that is necessary to sustain such an equivalence.
+The lack of any concrete comparison between what the two have said is indicative of the general degree of abstraction that is necessary to sustain such an equivalence.

 Through abstracting Fan can claim that Trump's 'polemical excess and